IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 <tr>
 <td>pre_processing_sql_file</td>
 <td>File with SQL statements to execute on the database before the ETL process
 runs.
-This can be useful for dropping indexes and views created using post-processin SQL.
+This can be useful for dropping indexes and views created using post-processing SQL.
 </td>
 </tr>